How To Buy the Right HelmetCompare Motorcycle Insurance Rates in 3 Steps

 Some riders try on dozens of helmets before they are satisfied with the fit.
 If your helmet doesn't fit snugly, you won't get the protection you expect.
-Testing the helmet on a 20-minute bike ride is a great way to measure the fit and the comfort.
+Testing the helmet on a short bike ride is a great way to measure the fit and the comfort.

 Comfort features include air vents, padding, and noise control.
 Many helmets have vents on the top of the helmet to cool your crown and on the front (full-face only) to cool your face and chin.
 Air vents can change the flow of air over the helmet, with the disadvantage of extra drag.
 Still, the flow of fresh air often outweighs the decrease in aerodynamics in the minds of riders.

 Padding can be adjustable to fit your face.
 Everyone has different features and your cheekbones, nose, forehead, and jaw will be the most comfortable if you can personalize the padding and comfort liner.
 You will want to feel pressure from the padding, but not enough to become painful or distracting.

 Padding around the ears can also add to the comfort of your ride.
 Many motorcycle safety specialists believe that a tight seal around the ear helps to block out wind sounds and improve attunement to engine noises.
 If your hearing seems muffled at first, be patient and you may grow to like the effect―especially on long trips.